FERBP3/Arquitectura_cliente_servidor/README.md

+# Client-server arquitecture
-# System that implements the client-server arquitecture
+System that implements the client-server arquitecture

 ## Content of the image